-- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - submit to substance abuse screening and criminal background check during the first week of class.
+- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - meet required placement test scores or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing. - submit to substance abuse screening and criminal background check during the first week of class.